PVM basics

 One of the main PVM tasks is to parse binary data, and the double value type used by device message JSON for numeric types lacks the accuracy to represent all possible 64-bit integer values as only first 53-bit are available.
 To overcome this limitation in device messages such 64-bit parameters should be represented as hexadecimal strings during the initial parsing of device message in flespi channel.

-In PVM code you may access current values of device settings, device telemetry or metadata.
+You may also access advanced device state like current values of device settings, device telemetry or metadata.

 PVM code sample accessing device telemetry to detect when parameter value has been changed: